SeaLink COVID-19 Update

-During this period starting on the 29th October, Seabridge will run scheduled sailings to Tryphena, Great Barrier Island from Half Moon Bay on Wednesday 30th October, Friday 1st November and Sunday 3rd November only (weather and tide dependent).
-Wednesdays and Fridays will be designated freight days.
+During this period starting on the 29th October, Seabridge will run scheduled sailings to Tryphena, Great Barrier Island from Half Moon Bay on Friday 1st November, Saturday 2nd November, and Sunday 3rd November only (weather and tide dependent).
+Friday and Saturday will be designated freight days.

 SeaLink recommends you plan ahead as much as possible for your freight or required vehicle and passenger movements and try to avoid last minute decisions.

 We will keep our website updated with the latest information.
 Please visit www.sealink.co.nz/travel-notices.

 SeaLink apologises for any inconvenience caused and appreciates your assistance and tolerance during this period of exciting change.

 SeaLink base makes way for America’s Cup